facebook/react-native-website/website/versioned_docs/version-0.5/animations.md

 #### Caveats

 Not everything you can do with `Animated` is currently supported by the native driver.
-The main limitation is that you can only animate non-layout properties: things like `transform` and `opacity` will work, but flexbox and position properties will not.
+The main limitation is that you can only animate non-layout properties: things like `transform` and `opacity` will work, but Flexbox and position properties will not.
 When using `Animated.event`, it will only work with direct events and not bubbling events.
 This means it does not work with `PanResponder` but does work with things like `ScrollView#onScroll`.

 When an animation is running, it can prevent `VirtualizedList` components from rendering more rows.
 If you need to run a long or looping animation while the user is scrolling through a list, you can use `isInteraction: false` in your animation's config to prevent this issue.